WriskHQ/DataDocs/documentation/policy_transaction-properties-the-asset-schema-properties-the-data-schema.md

 ## annualMileage

-An explanation about the purpose of this instance.
+The estimated annual mileage the customer input for this vehicle.

 `annualMileage`